Joe Brusuelas, RSM US chief economist, discusses the effect of the coronavirus on the labor market and the economy:

 Joe Brusuelas, “chief economist to the middle market,” is the preeminent voice championing issues and policies facing midsize companies in the United States and around the world.
 An award-winning economist, Brusuelas has more than 20 years’ experience analyzing U.S. monetary policy, labor markets, fiscal policy, international finance, economic indicators and the condition of the U.S. consumer.

-A member of the Wall Street Journal’s forecasting panel, Brusuelas regularly briefs members of Congress and other senior officials regarding the impacts of federal policy on the middle market and the factors by which middle market executives make business decisions.
+A member of the Wall Street Journal’s forecasting panel and the UCLA Anderson School of Management's Board of Directors, Brusuelas regularly briefs members of Congress and other senior officials regarding the impacts of federal policy on the middle market and the factors by which middle market executives make business decisions.
 He also frequently offers his insights on the U.S., Canadian and global economies in the financial media.
 In 2020, he was named one of the 100 most influential economists by Richtopia.

 Before joining RSM in 2014, Brusuelas spent four years as a senior economist at Bloomberg L.P. and the Bloomberg Briefs newsletter group, where he co-founded the award-winning Bloomberg Economic Brief.
 Earlier in his career, he was a director at Moody's Analytics covering the U.S. and global economies for the Dismal Scientist website.
 He also served as chief economist at Merk Investments L.L.C. and chief U.S. economist at IDEAglobal.